andreasWallner/tlvVisualizer/README.md

 Currently allows one to parse TLV (tag-length-value) data, and displays some additional information based on the tag types defined by EMVco.

+# Todo
+ - automatic update / update on 'enter' in text field
+ - extension point for decoder
+ - ...